11 March 2004: Our condolences to the people

 The photos within are mostly of Southern Spain and were taken

 in October, 2003.
-Hope you like them and learn something about
+The images of Barcelona were taken in late May 2011.
+We hope you like them and learn something about

 this truly beautiful country.